 This orange creamsicle chia pudding is made with fresh mandarines and coconut milk for a creamy and delicious pudding that tastes just like a creamsicle!
+Eat your dessert at any time of day with this nourishing snack.

 Say hello to a chia pudding that will remind you of a delicious creamsicle!